Lecture Series

 December, 12-16: International Workshop on “Charities and Legitimacy of Organisation, Law, Accountability, and Transparency”

-November, 25: Ji Zhe, guest of Secularism, Democracy and Religion Graduate Seminar for a roundtable discussion on secularism in China
+November, 25: Ji Zhe (Sorbonne University, Sociology): guest of Secularism, Democracy and Religion Graduate Seminar for a roundtable discussion on secularism in China

 November, 22: Larry J. Diamond, "The Flow and Ebb of Democracy's Third Wave"